 All rooms are assigned for double occupancy, except for those specifically designated for Resident Assistants.
 Room assignments are made on a first-come, first-serve basis.
 Students on academic suspension at the end of the spring semester will forfeit the privilege of a reserved space in the residence halls.

 Residence hall registration periods will be based on the academic calendar.
-Specific dates and hours will be included in information forwarded to students by the Director of Housing.
+Specific dates and hours will be included in information forwarded to students by the Executive Director of Housing.
 Rooms are furnished by the University with beds, study desks and chairs.
 Rooms are inspected periodically in accordance with the health and safety standards of the University.

 Students must be enrolled at least full time (12 or more undergraduate credit hours or 9 graduate credit hours) per semester in order to live in the University Housing.
 Dropped courses or failure to attend class (no show) which result in less than full time hours, may result in cancelation of housing contract.
 The Office of Business and Finance will notify all students who are classified as part time in the residence halls.
 Students will be required to make necessary schedule adjustments or accounts will be adjusted accordingly.